alanlukezic/pytracking-toolkit-lite/README.md

 ```console
 python visualize_result.py --workspace_path ../workspace-dir --tracker tracker-id --sequence sequence-name
 ```
 The command will open a window and show a video with a predicted bounding box on a selected video sequence.
-Use the `--show-gt` flag to also show ground truth annotations.
+Use the `--show_gt` flag to also show ground truth annotations.
 - To calculate accuracy, total number of failures and tracking speed for a single tracker, you can run the following command:
 ```console
 python calculate_measures.py --workspace_path ../workspace-dir --tracker tracker-id